unrealnerd/restfulprofiles/src/README.md

 # Things Done
+* basic CRUD apis
+* configure mongodb
+* mongodb integration with the API
 * inject configrations as options
 * upload to git
 * Move all creation of instances to DI